Biden unveils migration plan at Americas summit roiled by division | Politics

 U.S. President Joe Biden and fellow leaders from the Western Hemisphere on Friday rolled out a new set of measures to confront the regional migration crisis, seeking to salvage an Americas summit roiled by division.
 Biden's aides had touted the migration declaration as a centerpiece of the U.S.-hosted Summit of the Americas, and 20 countries joined him for a ceremonial unveiling of the plan - though several others stayed away.

-Capping the summit's final day, the White House promoted a series of migrant programs agreed by countries across the hemisphere and Spain, attending as an observer, which pledged a more cooperative approach.
-But some analysts are skeptical that the pledges are meaningful enough to make a significant difference.
-Those measures include the United States and Canada taking in more guest laborers, providing pathways for people from poorer countries to work in richer ones, and offering greater protections for migrants.
+Capping the summit's final day, the White House promoted a series of migrant programs https://www.whitehouse.gov/briefing-room/statements-releases/2022/06/10/los-angeles-declaration-on-migration-and-protection agreed by countries across the hemisphere and Spain, attending as an observer, which pledged a more cooperative approach.
+But some policy analysts are skeptical that the pledges are meaningful enough to make a significant difference.
+Those measures include the United States and Canada committing to take in more guest laborers, providing pathways for people from poorer countries to work in richer ones, and other countries agreeing to greater protections for migrants.
+Mexico also agreed to accept more Central American workers, according to a White House statement.

 "We're transforming our approach to manage migration in the Americas," Biden said.
-"Each of us each of us is signing up to commitments that recognizes the challenges we all share."
+"Each of us is signing up to commitments that recognizes the challenges we all share."
 The flags of 20 countries, several fewer than the number attending the summit in all, festooned the stage where Biden led the rollout.
-But even that number was only achieved after days of U.S. pressure and cajoling.
+But even that number was only achieved after days of U.S. pressure.

-It was another sign of tensions that have marred the summit, undermining the Biden administration's efforts to reassert U.S. leadership and counter China's growing economic footprint in the region.
-That message was clouded by a partial boycott of the summit by leaders, including Mexico's president, to protest Washington's exclusion of leftist U.S. antagonists Cuba, Venezuela and Nicaragua.
+It was another sign of tensions that have marred the summit, undermining Biden's efforts to reassert U.S. leadership and counter China's growing economic footprint in the region.
+That message was clouded by a partial boycott by several leaders, including Mexico's president, to protest Washington's exclusion of leftist U.S. antagonists Cuba, Venezuela and Nicaragua.
 The summit's line-up was thinned down to 21 heads of state and government.

 The Biden administration, facing a record flow of illegal migrants at its southern border, pledged hundreds of millions of dollars in aid for Venezuelan migrants across the region, renewed processing of family-based visas for Cubans and Haitians and eased the hiring of Central American workers.
-The announcements are part of a U.S.-led pact dubbed the "Los Angeles Declaration" and aimed at creating incentives for countries taking in large numbers of migrants and spreading responsibility across the region.
+The announcements are part of a U.S.-led pact dubbed the "Los Angeles Declaration" and aimed at spreading responsibility across the region to contain the migration problem.

-The plan culminates a summit hosted by Biden that was designed to re-establish U.S. influence among its southern neighbors, including a new economic partnership that appears to be a work in progress.
+The plan culminates a summit designed to re-establish U.S. influence among its southern neighbors, including a new economic partnership that appears to be a work in progress.
 But at the summit's opening on Thursday, leaders from Argentina and tiny Belize rebuked Biden face-to-face over the guest list, underscoring the challenge the global superpower faces in restoring its influence among poorer neighbors.

-LIMITED EFFECTS Biden said "safe, orderly, legal migration is good for all our economies... unlawful migration is not acceptable."
+'THERE'S NOTHING HERE' Biden said "safe, orderly, legal migration is good for all our economies ... unlawful migration is not acceptable."
 He expressed hope that other countries would lend support to the declaration.

-U.S. officials had worked up until the last minute to persuade skeptical governments to accept, or at least not openly oppose, any of the provisions, a person familiar with the negotiations said.
-Eric Olson, director of policy and strategic initiatives at the Seattle International Foundation, called the declaration a "useful framework for working on solutions" but said it would likely have limited near-term effects because it is non-binding.
+U.S. officials scrambled until the last minute to persuade skeptical governments to back the plan, a person familiar with the negotiations said.
+Eric Olson, director of policy at the Seattle International Foundation, called the declaration a "useful framework for working on solutions" but said it would likely have limited near-term effects because it is non-binding.

+Some initiatives listed by the White House had been previously announced.
+Jorge Castaneda, a former Mexican foreign minister, said pledges from the Americas should allow the U.S. government to argue that it had secured major commitments, making it a domestic "political plus" for Biden.
+But he added: "On substance, there's nothing here."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)